ON THIS PAGE: You will learn about the different types of treatments doctors use for children with retinoblastoma. Use the menu to see other pages.

 The drugs used most often for retinoblastoma are vincristine (Oncovin, Vincasar PFS), carboplatin (Paraplatin), and etoposide (Toposar, VePesid).
-Depending on the extent of the tumor, a combination of 2 or more drugs will be recommended.
+Depending on the extent of the tumor, a combination of 2 or more drugs may be recommended.
 All chemotherapy has side effects that occur during treatment.
 Some drugs may also cause specific long-term side effects.
-Talk with your doctor about the specific drugs used and the possible long-term side effects before treatment begins.
+Talk with your child's doctor about the specific drugs used and the possible short-term and long-term side effects before treatment begins.

-Chemotherapy may also be delivered through the blood vessel (intra-arterial) feeding the eye and the tumor by inserting a catheter in the child’s groin area.
-The doctor maneuvers the catheter with the help of imaging technology to reach the blood vessel in the head.
-This procedure is used in an effort to save the eye in children with advanced disease but with the tumor still confined to the eye.
+Chemotherapy may also be delivered through the blood vessel (called intra-arterial) feeding the eye and the tumor by inserting a catheter in the child’s groin area.
+The doctor moves the catheter with the help of imaging technology to reach the blood vessel in the head.
+This procedure may be used in an effort to save the eye in children with advanced disease if the tumor is still confined to the eye.
 This method of giving chemotherapy with 1 or several drugs is being used both in children with 1 affected eye or both affected eyes.
 This method is performed by an interventional radiologist.

 Another technique that may be used involves a direct injection of chemotherapy drug into the eye.
 This is called intravitreal injection.
 This method is effective in treating vitreous seeds, which are found in the fluid inside the eye.
 Vitreous seeds are difficult to treat with systemic chemotherapy alone.

-Before recommending transplantation, doctors will talk with the patient about the risks of this treatment and consider several other factors, such as results of any previous treatment and the patient’s age and general health.
+Before recommending transplantation, doctors will talk with the patient about the risks of this treatment.
+They will also consider several other factors, such as results of any previous treatment and the patient’s age and general health.
 Side effects depend on the type of transplant, your child’s general health, and other factors.
 Learn more about the basics of stem cell and bone marrow transplantation.